There is no one “right” or “wrong” reason to place your child for adoption.

 Are you ready to be a parent?
 There is nothing wrong with answering “no” to this question.

 Becoming a new parent can be scary, and not everyone is ready for this kind of life change.
-This is one of many reasons for putting a child up for adoption.
+This is one of many reasons for placing a child with an adoptive family.

 Deciding that you are not ready to parent does not make you a bad mom.
 The fact that you are considering the best option for you and your baby makes you a loving parent, even before your baby is born.

 You want to be the best parent that you can be for your child, and you won’t be if you feel pressured to parent before it’s time.
 You should feel confident in your instincts; if this is your reason for considering adoption, rest assured, it’s a good one.

 The phrase “raising a child takes a village” is more true than you might think.